kobylynskyi/graphql-java-codegen/docs/client-side-cases-by-proxy.md

         try {
             //handle List
             Type type = method.getGenericReturnType();
-            if (type instanceof ParameterizedType) {
+            //it is more rigorous to judge whether it is a List if (type instanceof ParameterizedType) {
                 Type[] parameterizedType = ((ParameterizedType) type).getActualTypeArguments();
                 entityClazzName = parameterizedType[0].getTypeName();